lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 The range S10 to S14 is more finely divided here due to transitions resulting from the dominating link layer (15xx, 9216) and network layer protocol (1280) MTUs.
-In the table, "WiFi" is short for standard WiFi A-MSDU values, describing frame aggregation on the link layer.
+In the table, "WiFi" is short for standard WiFi A-MSDU (Aggregate MAC Service Data Unit) values, describing frame aggregation on the link layer.

 | Name | L2 MTU size (bytes) | example MTU (minus epsilon)                     | 6LoWPAN Fragmentation applicable*? |